* China PMI beats forecasts, US economic growth revised higher

-President Donald Trump on Wednesday declared "talking is not the answer" to the tense standoff with North Korea over its nuclear missile development, but his defence chief swiftly asserted that diplomatic options remain.
+President Donald Trump on Wednesday declared "talking is not the answer" to the tense standoff with North Korea over its nuclear missile development, but his defence chief said diplomatic solutions were still available.

-The euro recoiled to $1.1873 from its top of $1.2069, weighed in part by speculation the European Central Bank might start to protest at the currency's strength.
+The euro retreated to $1.1890 from its top of $1.2069, weighed in part by speculation the European Central Bank might start to protest at the currency's strength.

 "The ECB meeting is coming up next week and there are rising risks of verbal intervention from Mario Draghi," said Deutsche Bank strategist George Saravelos.